bergerab/l/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## TODO:
-- add a way to print a pretty html string
+- Add a way to print a pretty html string
-- add way of passing parameters to l functions
-- rename Element to Node and Node to NodeProperties (and make a new Element class and TextNode class)
+- Rename Element to Node and Node to NodeProperties (and make a new Element class and TextNode class)
-- make website
+- Make website
-- add try-out-online page
+- Add try-out-online page
-- create example apps
+- Create example apps
-- func.caller optimization if in dom mode
+- why does doing `l.div` vs `l.div()` have such a large performance impact

+# l.span()
+0.025
+500

+# l._span()
+0.37999998312443495
+500

+# span()
+3.8800000329501927
+500